CGA Winter Research Program

 send your CV and your most recent academic transcript to cga@anu.edu.au.

-Applications close on 31 May at 11:55pm and the successful applicants will be informed by mid June.
+Applications close on 26 May at 11:55pm.
+Successful applicants will be informed in early June.

 For further information, please contact cga@anu.edu.au.